essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/deploy-and-solve.md

    Note that your addresses might be slightly different if using a newer compiler version.

-2. **`decision_variables`**: A list of parameters (aka decision variables) that are expected by the predicate.
+2. **`predicate_data`**: A list of input data values (aka "decision variables" in pint) that are expected by the predicate.
 Our `Increment` predicate takes no parameters, so here we can specify an empty list.

 3. **`state_mutations`**: The state mutations we wish to propose.
 In our case, we want to initialise the `counter` storage variable to `1`.